Keihan Hai

 The Keihan Hai (Japanese 京阪杯) is a Japanese Grade 3 horse race for Thoroughbreds aged three and over, run in November over a distance of 1200 metres on turf at Kyoto Racecourse.

 It was first run in 1956 and has held Grade 3 status since 1984.
 The race was originally run over 2000 metres and was contested over 2200 metres in 1996 before being cut to 1800 metres a year later.
 It was first run over its current distance in 2006.

+The race is named after its sponsor Keihan Holdings Co., Ltd., the holding company of Keihan Electric Railway.
+The winner receives the Keihan Holdings Co., Ltd. Prize.

 Weight

 56 kg for three-year-olds, 57 kg for four-year-olds and above.